The continuum limit of some products of random matrices associated with renewing flows: Infinitesimal generators

-Here ``quasi-solvability" refers to the well-known fact that there are special values of $\ell$ for which some part of the spectrum of the transfer operator may be obtained by purely algebraic means \cite{Va}.
+This ``trick" refers to the well-known fact that there are special values of $\ell$ for which some part of the spectrum of the transfer operator may be obtained by purely algebraic means; see for instance \cite{Va} or \cite{CPV}, \S 2.4.2.
 The explanation is that the infinitesimal generators map polynomials to polynomials.
 Hence the \begin{proposition} Let $\ell$ be an even natural number.
-Then the subspace ${\mathcal P}_\ell$ of $V_\ell$, consisting of the homogeneous polynomials of degree $\ell$, is invariant under the representation $T_\ell$, and hence also under the transfer operator ${\mathscr T}_\ell$ defined by Equation (\ref{transferOperator}). \end{proposition} It follows in particular that the restriction of the transfer operator to ${\mathcal P}_\ell$ may be represented by a matrix of order
+Then the subspace ${\mathcal P}_\ell$ of $V_\ell$, consisting of the homogeneous polynomials of degree $\ell$, is invariant under the representation $T_\ell$, and hence also under the transfer operator ${\mathscr T}_\ell$ defined by Equation (\ref{transferOperator}) and the operator $\Delta_K - k^2 \sum_{i<j} A_{ij}^2$ in Equation (\ref{perturbedSpectralProblem}). \end{proposition} It follows in particular that the restriction of the transfer operator to ${\mathcal P}_\ell$ may be represented by a matrix of order

 Furthermore, since (for $\ell$ an even natural number) the function $1_\ell$ belongs to ${\mathcal P}_\ell$, the relevant eigenvalue $\lambda (\ell)$ of the transfer operator must coincide with the leading root of the characteristic polynomial of that matrix.